dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 * Implement a custom property naming policy
 * Convert dictionary keys to camel case

 Currently, there's no support for automatically converting enums to camel case.
-For more information, see [GitHub issue 37725](https://github.com/dotnet/corefx/issues/37725).
+For more information, see the [issue on enum camel case support](https://github.com/dotnet/corefx/issues/37725) in the dotnet/corefx repository on GitHub.

 ### Customize individual property names